Churchill Archives Centre: Access

 The Churchill Archives Centre is open to the public, though appointments must be made in advance to guarantee a place in the Reading Room.
 The aim of the Centre is to open up as much material for research as possible, but there may be closures for conservation or other reasons.

+In 2023, to mark 50 years of the centre, an Access Portal was introduced providing online access to some of the collections.

 Preservation

 A core policy of the Centre is to preserve archival material as far as possible for the use of present and future generations, recognising that some collections are used very heavily and others contain badly damaged items.
 Although most of the archive material is in the form of loose papers, it also includes large photograph albums, posters and plans, cine film, and artifacts such as one of Margaret Thatcher’s handbags.
 Only a small proportion of the papers are significantly damaged, but they need attention to make them usable.
 Many need intervention to render them chemically stable for long-term preservation.
 Sometimes the damage is extremely disfiguring and dramatic.

 Conservation staff at the Centre undertake the following treatments to conserve damaged archive material: